dhiway/cord/docs/orbis-native-capability-matrix.md

 source-marker evidence.
 This is a narrow runtime/evidence freeze, not whole-program completion.
 The reviewed pre-closure state had 146 planned rows; only the Gate 5 row changed, leaving 145 planned rows and every planned capability unchanged.

+## P0 runtime-alignment reconciliation (`sm-update-sub-0x63`)

+The machine-readable inventory for the current branch is `docs/architecture/origin-orbis-runtime-alignment.csv`; its capture report and fail-closed validator are under `docs/evidence/p0/`.
+The ledger inventories the exact Origin/Orbis pallet indices, runtime APIs, Orbis transaction-extension order, node/CLI/RPC and Rust/TypeScript SDK disposition without changing this matrix's capability decisions.

+The reconciliation records the independently reviewed historical Slice-2 evidence closure.
+Current manifest v7 tracks clean-genesis native feature implementation and is deliberately marked unratified.
+Historical v5 closure proves only its original bounded claims; it does not ratify the new provider/runtime/SDK surface or claim production readiness.
+There is no legacy data migration, Solidity-ABI compatibility or old-network cutover requirement: migrated domains start native at new genesis, and superseded contract-era code is deleted under the native-cutover cleanup gate.